 Claims Journal: How do employees feel about it?

 Stone: They love it, especially if they were to remember back to old tools.
-They’re very happy with them.
+They’re very happy with it.
 It’s made their job a lot easier.

 Claims Journal: How do you feel about it?

 Stone: I love it.
 We’ve seen a pretty substantial impact on cycle time, but we’ve also seen a substantial impact on quality.
-Prior, due to all the inconsistencies and pricing, we found we were overpaying on some items…we are not seeing that anymore.
-There’s cycle time making a financial impact and of course the (improved) customer experience.
+Prior to this, due to all the inconsistencies in pricing, we found we were overpaying on some items, and we are not seeing that anymore.
+There’s cycle time making a financial impact and, of course, the improved customer experience.

 Claims Journal: How do you measure the success of this technology?
 What are the metrics?

 Stone: The customer experience.
-We do NPS (Net Promoter) CSAT (Customer Satisfaction) surveys, that’s a piece of it.
-We measure cycle time.
-And then our internal quality results.
-(The cycle time) has come down over 30 days, the pricing piece of it.
+We do NPS (Net Promoter Score) and CSAT (Customer Satisfaction) surveys as a piece of that, while also measuring cycle time and reviewing our internal quality results.
+The cycle time, particularly on the pricing side, has come down by more than 30 days.

 Was this article valuable?